 About

-In order to uphold our motto, Fourways High School will strive to:
+In keeping with our motto, Semper Virtute – Always Excellent, Fourways High School is committed to:

 History

-It’s hard to imagine that the intersection of Witkoppen and William Nicol was once a humble four-way stop street.
-As the area that was initially farmland started to develop, it became known as Fourways, deriving its name from this intersection.
+It’s hard to believe that the bustling intersection of Witkoppen and William Nicol was once a quiet four-way stop.
+As the area transformed from farmland to a thriving community, it earned the name “Fourways.”

 Opening of Fourways High School

-Fourways High School opened in 1988 with 145 students and 8 teachers.
-As the school was so small at that time, only the B Block was used and there were only Standard 6 (Grade 8) and Standard 7 (Grade 9) classes.
+In 1988, Fourways High School opened its doors to a small group of 145 students and 8 dedicated teachers.
+At that time, the school was limited to B Block, catering only to Standard 6 (Grade 8) and Standard 7 (Grade 9) students.

 - A Block